 The Chase Ink Business Cash card is a small business credit card, but you might qualify for it without even realizing it.
 You don’t need a multi-million dollar corporation to be eligible!

 The Ink Business Cash card, like most other Chase credit cards, is affected by the 5/24 rule.
-If you’ve opened 5+ cards from any bank (NOT counting Chase business cards and these other business cards) in the past 24 months, it’s unlikely you’ll be approved for the Ink Business Cash.
+If you’ve opened 5+ cards from any bank (NOT counting Chase business cards and certain other business cards) in the past 24 months, you won’t be approved for the Ink Business Cash.